krux/tcp-stream-kafka-producer/README.md

 TCP Stream Kafka Producer
 ==============================

-The TCP Stream converter does a very simple job well: it takes a configurable list of TCP port/Kafka topic tuples on the command-line, and for each pair, it opens the TCP port, splits the incoming stream on newlines, and places the resultant chunks onto the configured Kafka topic.
-By default, if/when the configured Kafka cluster becomes unavailable, the Stream Listener will automatically close its TCP ports, and will reopen them again once the cluster is avaialble again.
-This behavior can easily be overidden.
-Like all of Krux' open-sourced Java libraries, it's built atop the [Krux Standard Java Library](https://github.com/krux/java-stdlib), and produces a bevy of useful usage stats.
+The TCP Stream converter does a very simple job well: it takes a configurable list of TCP port/Kafka topic tuples on the command-line, and for each pair, it opens the TCP port, splits the incoming stream on newlines, and places the resultant chunks onto the configured Kafka topic(s).
+By default, if/when the configured Kafka cluster becomes unavailable, the Stream Listener will automatically close its TCP ports, and will reopen them again once the cluster is available again.
+This behavior can easily be overridden.
+Like all of Krux' open-sourced Java libraries, it's built atop the [Krux Standard Java Library](https://github.com/krux/java-stdlib), and produces a bevy of useful usage statistics.

 Port -> topic mappings are specified via the --port.topic command line option, and nearly all of the configurable [Kafka producer settings](http://kafka.apache.org/documentation.html#producerconfigs) are accessible via command line options.